 2.From the New Record Menu drop-down list, choose an authentication provider:

-The customer web portal site acts as the SAML identity provider, and the Service Manager web application server acts as the service provider.
-See Setting Up ADFS Authentication in Ivanti Service Manager.
+The customer web portal site acts as the SAML identity provider, and the Neurons for ITSM web application server acts as the service provider.
+See Setting Up ADFS Authentication in Ivanti Neurons for ITSM.

 You can employ multiple LDAP providers.
 See Setting Up External Authentication with LDAP.